 How ready is Australia for the changes that AI will bring?
-This will require learning at many levels of society, and CIC is working on next generation tool to provide learning/careers guidance, as well as co-chairing a national conference.
+This will require learning at many levels of society, and CIC is working on a next generation tool to provide learning/careers guidance, as well as co-chairing a national conference.

 Almost every week a new report hits the streets, analysing the impact that AI could have on the future of work.
 Many are over-blown in their predictions, but we can see the changes even now, as the routine cognitive work aspects of jobs are gradually automated, and AI proves itself to be comparable or even superior to humans in performing specific kinds of tasks.